helenahartmann/awesome-PhD/README.md

 - [EDUCORTEX](https://paulscotti.github.io/educortex/): This handy educational, browser-based visualization tool allows you to enter any functional or anatomical term and visualize the parts of the brain that are most associated with that term.
 Check the [GitHub repository](https://github.com/PaulScotti/educortex) or corresponding [paper](https://jose.theoj.org/papers/10.21105/jose.00075).
 - [NEUROQUERY](https://neuroquery.org/): NeuroQuery is a tool for meta-analysis of neuroimaging studies, relating text queries to activations as well as associations between terms used together in neuroimaging publications.
 More info in the corresponding [paper](https://elifesciences.org/articles/53385).
 - [NEUROSYNTH](https://neurosynth.org/): NeuroSynth is for large-scale, automated synthesis of functional magnetic resonance imaging (fMRI) data.
 You can search for word associations and papers with specific MNI coordinates.

+### Online Presence

+- [TWITTER FOR SCIENTISTS](https://t4scientists.com/): A handy guide on how to start off on Twitter if you're a scientist.
+- [WOWCHEMY WEBSITE](https://twitter.com/dsquintana/status/1310715433654382599?s=20): If you want to create your own website, but have no clue where to start, check out [Daniel Quintana](https://twitter.com/dsquintana)'s extremely easy tutorial!
+Also have a look at [my website](www.helenahartmann.com) for an example.

 ### Organization